grippy/hollywood/README.md

 1. `docker-compose up`: this should run 3 nats containers and redis (which isn't a hollywood dependency but used as an example).

-### Run the "System"
+### Run the "examples" System

 1. `cargo build --bin=hollywood-cli` to compile `hollywood-cli`
 2. cd `examples`
-3. `../target/debug/hollywood-cli dev --system=examples --config=hollywood.toml` (uses `cargo watch` to rebuild and run actors on code changes) or you can manually run each actor.
+3. `../target/debug/hollywood-cli dev --system=examples --config=hollywood.toml` (uses `cargo watch` to rebuild and re-run actors on code changes) or you can manually run each actor.

 ### Run the test-client